HPC Steering Committee members

 NCAS Professor, School of Earth & Environment, University of Leeds.

 Head NERC / Met Office UK Earth System Modelling.

 Earth system and global climate modelling; atmospheric physical parameterisations; regional climate modelling.

 Senior Lecturer in Climate Dynamics, University of East Anglia.

-Understanding the Earth's climate, as well as the dynamical and physical processes underpinning climate change; response of climate to radiative drivers-processes that change the Earth's climatic energy balance; warming contrast between land and ocean under climate change; Stratospheric processes and climate; Earth system / biogeochemical processes and the physical climate.
+Understanding the Earth's climate; the dynamical and physical processes underpinning climate change; response of climate to radiative drivers-processes that change the Earth's climatic energy balance; warming contrast between land and ocean under climate change; stratospheric processes and climate; Earth system / biogeochemical processes and the physical climate.